flotpython/course/modules/corrections/framework-usage.md

     cd corriges
     make validation

-will create a notebook `modules/corrections/validation.ipynb` that has all the exos present with a sample of the correction layout.
+will create a notebook `modules/corrections/validation.ipynb` that has all the exos present, so one can check how they show up.

 To visualize this